Vinod-07/Hotspot-Attendance-System/README.md

-# 📶 SmartWiFi-Attendance
+# 📶 Hotspot-Attendance-System

 ## 📌 Overview

-The **WiFiTrack Attendance System** is a Python-based application designed to automate classroom attendance using Wi-Fi network scanning.
+The **Hotspot-Attendance-System** is a Python-based application designed to automate classroom attendance using Wi-Fi network scanning.
 By detecting students' devices connected to the classroom Wi-Fi, the system marks attendance automatically, reducing manual effort and improving accuracy. ✅

 With an easy-to-use interface, teachers simply need to start the application, connect it to the classroom Wi-Fi, and let it scan for devices.
 Manual marking options and attendance report generation features are also available. 📊